doudoulong/Minecruft-PT/README.md

 # Minecruft-PT
 A pluggable transport (PT) that tunnels user's traffic through Minecraft video game sessions.
-We would recommend users refer to for detailed information about Minecruft.
+We would recommend users refer to ``Introduction to Minecruft''for detailed information about Minecruft.

 ## Environment